-The Board evaluates candidates based on how well they meet this criterion.
+The Board evaluates candidates based on how well they meet this criterion, which includes how their contributions have:

-Nomination shall be submitted as a single PDF file, addressed the Board President explaining the nomination.
+- Nomination shall be submitted as a single PDF file, addressed to the Board President explaining the nomination.
+Upload the pdf via the form below.

 Previous AIA East Tennessee Friend of Architecture Award recipients: